josevitorheringer/brains-app/README.md

 # genius-app
-coding the genius with javascript
+coding the game genius with javascript